adamarama/tech-writing/Knowledge Engineering/EmuTV/Technical Playbook.md

  6. CDN Delivery
  7. Event Validation

-Remember, most playback incidents are often dependency failures rather than playback failures themselves.
+Remember: most playback incidents are often dependency failures rather than playback failures themselves.
 Always investigate upstream dependencies before assuming the Playback Domain is the root cause.

 Understanding relationships between systems is the fastest path to identifying the actual source of failure.